hackingprincesa/Active-Directory-Lab/README.md

        - Select "ISO file" when pop up asks "Choose which media to use"
        - Save ISO file
    - In VirtualBox, click "New" to create a new VM
-       - Name: choose a name for VM
+       - Name: choose a name for VM (I named it Windows; please note, that this machine will be used as our target machine)
        - Folder: select where you want VM to live
        - ISO Image: select ISO image that you just downloaded
        - Check "Skip Unattended Installation" to install OS manually